-The general rule is that we don't cover 30 year old 5'10 shoot-first journeyman point guards from the Southland Conference.
-But Steven Barber somehow appeared on the Knicks training camp roster of 2005.
+The general rule is that we don’t cover 30-year-old 5’10 shoot-first journeyman point guards from the Southland Conference.
+But Steven Barber appeared on the Knicks training camp roster of 2005.
 This has obligated me to follow him ever since.
-But it's a one-off thing.
+It’s a one-off thing.

-Barlett went to college at Jacksonville State, making him the only Jacksonville State player that you've ever heard of.
+Barlett went to college at Jacksonville State, making him possibly the only Jacksonville State player that you’ve ever heard of.
 He transferred there from junior college, and averaged 15/7 in his senior season.
-After graduating, he spent two years in Portugal, and three years in Poland, before inexplicably winding up on the Heat's 2008 training camp roster.
-Inevitably, Barlett did not make the team, and he went back to Poland, where last year he averaged only 5 points and 4 rebounds.
+After graduating, he spent two years in Portugal, and three years in Poland, before somehow winding up on the Heat’s 2008 training camp roster.
+Inevitably, Barlett did not make the team, and he went back to Poland, where last year he averaged only 5 points and 4 rebounds per game.
 So an NBA redux does not look likely.

-How did a 28 year old 6'8 forward with no history of success of strength in his CV go from averaging 12/7 in the Polish league to being briefly on an NBA roster?
-I don't know.
+How did a 28-year-old 6’8 forward with no NBA-calibre history of success of strength in his CV go from averaging 12/7 in the Polish league to being briefly on an big league roster?
+I don’t know.
 But, as both Barlett and Barber have shown, these things can happen.
-(It's particularly weird in Barlett's case, as he wasn't on any summer league roster, for the Heat nor anyone.
+(It’s particularly weird in Barlett’s case, as he wasn’t on any summer league roster, for the Heat nor anyone.
 Barber was, however, which explains his presence somewhat.
 Therein lies the advantage of summer league; even if no money is involved, a good performance can get a client to a training camp.
-And when you've got "NBA training camp" on your resumé, you're going to do better in your non-NBA career.
-Or, in the case of Omar Barlett, you're going to go to Cyprus.)
+And when you’ve got “NBA training camp” on your resumé, you’re going to do better in your non-NBA career.
+Or, in the case of Omar Barlett, you’re going to go to Cyprus.)

-Rhode Island product Baron took his one major skill - jumpshooting - and brought it to a Turkish audience.
-Baron is Mersin's designated American shooter this season, taking over from Chris Lofton.
-That's not an easy thing to do, because Lofton was awesome in that role last year, averaging 20.2 points per game and including both 47 and 61 point outings (shooting a combined 30-42 from three point range in those two games).
+Rhode Island product Baron took his one major skill – jump shooting – and brought it to a Turkish audience.
+Baron is Mersin’s designated American shooter this season, taking over from Chris Lofton.
+That’s not an easy thing to do, because Lofton was awesome in that role last year, averaging 20.2 points per game with both 47 and 61-point outings (shooting a combined 30-42 from three-point range across those two games).
 However, Baron has been pretty damn good at it himself, averaging 18.8 points and 3.3 rebounds per game in the Turkish league.
-Baron is shooting 48% from three point range while taking ten and a half of them a game, and while he's had no massive Lofton-like explosions (with a season high of only 29), he has shot consistently well.
+Baron is shooting 48% from three-point range while taking ten and a half of them a game, and while he’s had no massive Lofton-like explosions (with a season high of only 29), he has shot consistently well.
 He always does.
 He probably always will.

 Barrett was back in the NBA this autumn when he joined the Cleveland Cavaliers for training camp.
-He then lost the role of inactive list ballhandler to Coby Karl, and would have lost it to Russell Robinson as well, God willing.
+He then lost the role of inactive list ball-handler to Coby Karl, and could have lost it to Russell Robinson as well.
 After being released from there, Barrett has not signed elsewhere.
-It was rumoured that he might go to Napoli in Italy, but.......well, that's not happening any more.
+It was rumoured that he might go to Napoli in Italy, but…well, that’s not happening any more.
 More on that Napoli story later.